-The bill amends Minnesota Statutes 2024, section 97B.515, subdivision 2, to establish a requirement for an open season for moose during any year when there is also an open season for elk.
-This change aims to align the hunting seasons for these two species, ensuring that both can be hunted concurrently when conditions allow.
+The bill amends Minnesota Statutes 2024, section 97B.515, subdivision 2, to establish a requirement for an open season for moose in any year when there is also an open season for elk.
+This change aims to align the hunting seasons for these two species, ensuring that moose hunting is permitted only during years when elk hunting is also allowed.

 Statutes affected: